 This is your big first impression.
 The people you are trying to connect with (and maybe later sell to) will be seeing you and judging you on your profile.

 - 2 – Upload the image to your LinkedIn profile by clicking on your existing picture (or the default logo).
-Click on Change photo > Upload photo > select your image from your computer > Adjust the image to fit the circle > Save photo.
+Click on Change photo > Upload photo > Select your image from your computer > Adjust the image to fit the circle > Save picture.

 2. Make an impact with your headline

 This is your chance to sell yourself!
 Your job title probably doesn’t say what you actually do, and your statement shouldn’t read like your CV.

 Rewrite your headline and statement to clearly and succinctly tell prospects what you do and how you can help them.

 EG. Headline: Sales Rep for an accounting Software Company > Provide Software Solutions for Accounting Departments

 3. Make yourself easier to find

 Just like a simple website name or email address, a chosen LinkedIn address link will show that you are professional.
 You can also add this to your email signature and business cards to increase your reach.
 Not confident with reworking your email signature?
 Try any email signature generator tool.
 It’s a really easy tool to use to take your emails to the next level!
 Oh, and it’s free.

 Your LinkedIn profile offers another avenue to link to your company’s website.
 Your profile could add many inbound links and result in additional leads just by drawing people’s attention whilst on a different platform.